 Each generation leaves its famed financiers.
-We wondered what happened to Lytton Financial, which was a high flying savings and loan company, and its founder, Bart Lytton.
-He looks right out of the “Mr. Drysdale” California of the 1960s, doesn’t he.
+A forgotten tycoon is Lytton Financial, which was a high flying savings and loan company.
+Its founder, Bart Lytton, looks right out of the “Mr. Drysdale” California of the 1960s.

 Bart, who was known for his support of arts causes, died of a heart attack in June of 1969, after his empire collapsed.
 There is a park in Palo Alto named after him.